What Is Copyright?

 Getting Permission from an Archive

-- You’re planning to visit a historical archive that has posted online some rules about the further dissemination of their materials that you don’t really understand.
+- You’re planning to visit a historical archive, and while you have looked on line in an effort to discover their rules about the further dissemination of their materials, you have not been able to find them.
 Compose an email to the archivist requesting permission to include the materials you will obtain from the archive in a data project you plan to share.

 - show solution